 “Docker” is a buzzword nowadays, and almost everyone has heard about it a lot.
-Most of you might know docker superficially.
+Most of you might know Docker superficially.
 Like its Open-source containerization technology based on Linux which enables developers to create and deploy programs using containers.
 But it is vital to have a deep idea about Docker, what is it?
 What are Docker images and how do you use them in the net core application?
-How to use the docker run command in our .NET core applications?
+How to use the docker run command in our ASP.NET core applications?

 Table of Content

-Can I use it with .NET?
+Can I use it with ASP.NET Core?

 In this blog, we are going to explore how we can use docker with dot net core applications.
 To start with, let us delve deeper.

 Docker container is used for developing and publishing applications.
 It is a Linux-based open-source platform.
-It is a way of hiding or protecting your code which you need to run applications, .NET core is one of them.
+It is a way of hiding or protecting your code which you need to run applications, ASP.NET core is one of them.

 It is dependent on the type of operating system you use.
 You can put the docker build command in the docker container to protect it from breaching.
 In docker, you can neatly put everything into one package.
 To build that package without repeating the same process again, Because you can copy it anywhere either in your development or production and can reuse it as many times as you want.